VOLTTRON/volttron/services/core/PlatformDriver/platform_driver/interfaces/modbus_tk/tests/README.rst

 modbus_listener_agent.py
 ------------------------
-Set-up listener agent to listen to master driver agent with TCP and RTU transport:
+Set-up listener agent to listen to platform driver agent with TCP and RTU transport:

-- Use "volttron-cfg" to set-up master driver agent with default fake_driver, add the int register "count" to its csv config using this script:
+- Use "volttron-cfg" to set-up platform driver agent with default fake_driver, add the int register "count" to its csv config using this script:
     $ vctl config edit platform.driver fake.csv
 - Add modbus_test driver config and csv using this script for tcp transport testing: